Monday, April 14, 2025

 Smalls's arrest made national news.
 South Carolina had captured the county's attention for months.
 The presidential election had been held a year earlier, and the outcome hinged on how disputed votes in South Carolina (and a few other states) were counted.
 Deliberations dragged out for months, and the dispute threatened to explode in mass violence.
 At one point, Union soldiers were sent to defend the statehouse against an armed paramilitary group organized by conservative Democrats.
 The issue was ultimately decided in April 1877.
 South Carolina's electoral votes were given to the Republican candidate (Hayes), but conservatives won many important state offices including the governorship after the Republican candidate conceded defeat.

 The newly elected conservative government was committed to permenently rolling back all the political changes that had taken place since the Civil War.
 A major source of anger was the conduct of elected officials.
 The men who had held office, conservatives alleged, were totally corrupt and had robbed the state blind.
-The office of attorney general was among the offices won by conservatives, and the new A.G, James Conner, was presented with a laundry list of former politicians to prosecute.
+The office of attorney general was among those won by conservatives, and the new A.G, James Conner, was presented with a laundry list of former politicians to prosecute.
 The Post and Courier newspaper published an article advocating that dozens of former politicians (listed by name) should be arrested and punished as criminals.

 Smalls was on the Post and Courier's list, and he was an especially attractive target.
 Not only was Smalls a prominent Republican politician, but he was one of the few Republicans to win in the 1876 election, making him a sitting U.S. Congressman.
 A criminal conviction would potentially remove him from office and discredit the state Republican party.
 In contrast, most of the Republicans that conservatives wanted to prosecute were no longer in office (having lost the election), and in many case, they had left the state entirely.